plooliveira/mvvm_kit/README.md

 ## Minimalist built-in service locator (SL)
 The package includes a minimalist built-in service locator called `SL` that you can use to register and retrieve your `ViewModel` instances or other dependencies.
 There is no asynchronous support, no scopes, no modules, no tags support.
-You can register factories and singletons only.
+You can register factories, singletons, or lazy singletons.
 This is useful for all kinds of applications that has a straightforward dependency graph.
 You can register your dependencies like this:

 ```dart